-What’s the best thread for a Brother sewing machine?
+What’s the best sewing thread for a Brother machine?
 Do you need a different thread for the bobbin and upper thread?
 What about needles?
 Presser feet?

-I’ll walk you through the types of sewing thread that will work on a Brother sewing machine and show you how to pick which is going to be best for your project.
+I’ll walk you through the types of sewing thread that will work on a Brother sewing machine and show you how to pick which will be best for your project.
 We’ll talk about different thread fiber types and thread weights.

 What makes a good-quality sewing thread?